Missing large

 If you want to know whether someone was really vaccinated, just ask them who won the election.

-5. about 3 years ago on Bliss
+5. over 3 years ago on Bliss

 They should find some sauerkraut and call their old friend Reuben.

-6. over 3 years ago on Bliss
+6. almost 4 years ago on Bliss

 If it helps, I don’t think so, although it’s on his mind.
 From his Twitter, last month, about this cartoon: https://twitter.com/blisscartoons/status/1316105191385690113